5 Biggest Homeowner Association Management Complaints

-- Failure to respond to inquiries in a timely manner.
+Failure to respond to inquiries in a timely manner.
 This is the single biggest complaint about ineffective HOA managers.
 Companies that submit reports as part of their contractual responsibilities tend to perform better since there is a verifiable record of all s made and responses given.

 Unreasonable delays in resolving homeowner problems.
 These types of issues generally find their way to Board Members and are a major irritant.
 Keeping a written record that includes their ultimate resolution is a must-have from an HOA services firm.